puppetlabs/puppetdb/documentation/api/query/v3/events.markdown

 ### `GET /v3/events`

 This will return all resource events matching the given query.
 (Resource events are generated from Puppet reports.)
-There must be an `Accept` header matching `application/json`.

 #### Parameters